mnr/writing-wip/kwak-anthology.md

 The police media lab wasn't much more than a room with desks and high-resolution monitors.
 The striking feature was the glass wall with a view of the servers.
 Privacy laws dictated this type of data be controlled and under actual lock and key.
 Humans and their nasty organic residue weren't allowed in with the computers.
 So Araci had to come visit in person.

 "We had the render machines spend some quality time with the scans of the room and found this interesting difference from the original view."
 Lupe controlled the displays.
-One shown a programming interface, another showed the rendered output.
-She was displaying a view of the scan Araci had been viewing earlier, but in much higher resolution.
+One showed a programming interface, another showed the rendered output.
+Lupe displayed a view of the condominium scan Araci had been viewing earlier, but in much higher resolution.

 "There are two things you should see," said Lupe.
 She could have manipulated the view through the code interface, but chose to use hand gestures instead.
 "Let's start with the oven reconstruction."